-Subd.
-1. Faculty members promoted from Instructor to Assistant Professor shall move to the step on the salary schedule Professor lane paying the same salary and then advance two steps in addition to the step movement provided for in Section A.

-Subd.
-2. Faculty members promoted from Assistant Professor to Associate Professor and Associate Professor to Professor shall advance two steps on the Professor lane of the salary schedule in addition to the step movement provided in Section A.

-Subd.
-3. Promotions shall be effective July 1.
+- Subd.
+1. Faculty members promoted from Instructor to Assistant Professor shall move to the step on the salary schedule Professor lane paying the same salary and then advance two steps.
+The step movement provided for in this subdivision shall be implemented prior to implementation of the minimum step placement provided for in Section L of this article, and shall be in addition to the step movement provided for in Section A. - Subd.
+2. Faculty members promoted from Assistant Professor to Associate Professor and Associate Professor to Professor shall advance two steps on the Professor lane of the salary schedule.
+The step movement provided for in this subdivision shall be implemented prior to implementation of the minimum step placement provided for in Section L of this Article, and shall be in addition to the step movement provided in Section A. - Subd.
+3. Promotions shall be effective with the start of the fiscal year following the President's decision to promote.

 Section C. Faculty Who Provide Early Notice of Retirement.
 Faculty members who elect to retire with at least fifteen (15) years of service in the Minnesota State Universities and who are at least age fifty-five (55) shall have their salary placement increased by two additional steps on the salary schedule(s) established in this Agreement in the final two semesters of employment.
 To receive this benefit the affected faculty member must submit a written letter of retirement by October 15 if retirement will occur no earlier than the end of the following spring semester but no later than the day prior to the beginning of the subsequent fall semester or by January 15 if retirement will occur at the end of the subsequent fall semester.
-Faculty who cannot receive the early notification of retirement steps provided for in this section because they are on the top step of the salary schedule shall receive a one-time payment of \$4,800 (pro rated by FTE) in lieu of the step increase provided for in this section.
-For nine-month faculty members, notice of retirement must be given not later than the 60th calendar day after the commencement of the final nine-month appointment.
+Faculty who cannot receive the early notification of retirement steps provided for in this section because they are on the top step of the Professor lane of the salary schedule shall receive a one-time payment of \$4,800 (pro rated by FTE) in lieu of the step increase provided for in this section.
+Faculty who cannot receive the early notification of retirement steps provided for in this section because they are on the top step of the Instructor lane of the salary schedule shall receive a one-time payment of \$1490 (pro rated by FTE) in lieu of the step increase provided for in this section.
+For faculty members on a ninemonth appointment outside of the academic year, notice of retirement must be given not later than the 60th calendar day after the commencement of the final nine-month appointment.